ayanavasarkar/document_similarity/README.md

 Output displayed is each keyword extracted from the script.txt file and their corresponding scores.

 What are Keywords?

 Keywords, defined as a sequence of one or more words, provide a compact representation of a document’s content.
 Ideally, keywords represent in condensed form the essential content of a document.

+Extraction of Keywords